m-lamonaca/programming-notes/docs/languages/python/libs/tkinter.md

 Compound value:

-- none (img if present, text otherwise)
+- none ../img if present, text otherwise)
 - text (text only)
 - image (image only)
 - center (text in center of image)